 Tell us about a few of your professional accomplishments.

+In various roles, I’ve helped shape policies at federal, state, and local levels, and I’ve also launched and evaluated philanthropic initiatives.
 I’ve developed many reports on health policy topics and published articles in Health Affairs, Public Health Reports, Maternal and Child Health Journal, and the Journal of Public Health Management and Practice.

 What drives you in health policy?